 Why New Companies Matter

-India, along with the United States and China, is expected to lead the platform economy by 2020, creating new economic opportunities for both service and white-collar workers, according to a report by the International Labour Organization.
-Many jobs, such as those on food delivery platforms or personal service platforms, continue to be unregulated.
+India, along with the United States and China, was expected to lead the platform economy by 2020, creating new economic opportunities for both service and white-collar workers, according to a report by the International Labour Organization.
+But, the COVID19 pandemic has reversed the tables making India and U.S. two of the worst hit countries.

 If the number of reported cases fall or cases of out-of-court settlements rise, courts won’t pay much attention.
 The problem is not limited to startups, small, and medium enterprises, as it is also rampant with big companies, which also go cashless.

 In the most recent recollection, shutdown in the operations of Jet Airways took a significant toll on the unpaid employees with little or no severance packages.
 Competitors retained many pilots, ground staff, and cabin crew.
 The company still has around 2400 creditors, including suppliers, vendors, and employees.